Nikolay Vtorov

-Nikolay Alexandrovich Vtorov (Никола́й Алекса́ндрович Вто́ров; – 20 May 1918) was a Russian industrialist.
+Nikolay Alexandrovich Vtorov (Никола́й Алекса́ндрович Вто́ров; – 20 May 1918) was an industrialist from the Russian Empire.
 According to a 2006 Forbes study, which excluded the ruling House of Romanov, he held the title of Russia's wealthiest man on the eve of World War I, owning an estimated 60 million rubles in gold.

 Biography

 Life and career

 Nikolay owed his fortune to his father, Alexander Vtorov, a successful Irkutsk businessman who set up a trans-Siberian retail shopping network.
 Upon his death in 1911, Alexander Vtorov's net worth was estimated at 13.6 million roubles; it passed to Nikolay and his lesser-known brother, who had lived in Moscow since 1897.
 Nikolay Vtorov used his father's fortune to take over numerous banks and manufacturing companies; his aggressive takeover policies earned him the nickname of "the Russian Morgan".
-He has been called "the first to break the age-old traditions in favor of a rational and intelligent organization of commercial business."
+He has been called "the first to break the age-old traditions in favour of a rational and intelligent organization of commercial business".

-Upon Russia's entry into World War I, Vtorov became one of the major military contractors for the tsarist government, amassing huge state subsidies to build new manufacturing plants in central Russia; he was de facto defense industry manager for the whole of the Moscow region.
+Upon Russia's entry into World War I, Vtorov became one of the major military contractors for the tsarist government, amassing huge state subsidies to build new manufacturing plants in central Russia; he was the de facto defence industry manager for the whole of the Moscow region.